 The biggest and most important choice you are going to have to make is which shopping cart to use, as you can’t sell online without one of those!
 First, you need to decide which type of cart is going to work best for you – hosted (Saas) or self-hosted.
 Here are descriptions of each:

 These types of carts are best suited to sites that don’t require a ton of custom programming and someone who doesn’t want to deal with any of the ‘tech’ stuff.
+Examples include AmeriCommerce, Shopify and BigCommerce.

 Self-Hosted carts are best for businesses that want full control over their site and code, have a professional they are planning on working with, and want to develop custom features or functions.
+Examples include Pinnacle Cart, Magento and WooCommerce.

 Choosing the Shopping Cart Platform

 Now that you have chosen your cart it is time to decide on how your customers are going to pay for their purchases.
 Since you can’t store credit card data on your server anymore, you need to utilize what is called a Payment Gateway to handle this for you.
 Essentially a Payment Gateway is the software that collects the credit card info, processes the charge, and deposits the money into your bank account.
-There are hundreds of processors out there, but there are two in particular that we recommend:
+There are hundreds of processors out there, but there are a few that we recommend:

 PayPal Pro – our favorite gateway, PayPal Pro works just like authorize.net but all of the money goes into your PayPal account instead of a bank account.
 Fees are similar to authorize.net and it will also integrate quite easily into most shopping carts.

 Stripe – this is a newer entry to the credit card processing game, and is the system that powers Shopify Payments.
 Easy to integrate, no complicated setup or fee structure and it also includes Apple Pay.
+Note that they do have some restrictions on what type of products you sell (i.e. no firearms, adult items, etc)

-PayPal Standard/PayPal Express – this payment methods sends customers to PayPal to pay, either with their PayPal balance or a credit card.
+PayPal Express – this payment methods sends customers to PayPal to pay, either with their PayPal balance or a credit card.
 This should not be your primary payment method, as there are some people who either don’t understand how PayPal works, or totally hate it.
 Offering just PayPal as a payment method makes your site look amateur, and it will cost you a good chunk of your sales.

 Amazon Pay – This lets your customer pay with the existing info stored in their Amazon account.
 Since just about everyone uses Amazon these days, this makes it especially easy for mobile shoppers to check out without having to type out their credit card info each time.